Tomaszewski-Piotr/shape_prediction/README.md

 ***Training***

+The app comes pre-trained on the included data.
+Training is only needed if new data is added.

 The app responsible for training is _train.py_.

 The data for training is provided in the cvs format and is stored in the data directory.
 Training data for a given shape is provided in a file with a name corresponding to that shape.
 In order to add the capability of recognizing a new shape, just add a properly named file with shape examples, the system will recognize this as a new shape.